manni8436/Legend-of-the-Greek-Gods/README.md

     * need to change the spacing between the lesser known gods images as they are to close together in the breakpoint of 992px and 768px

-(testing)

-In this section write about all the tests you have done to make sure the website works and meets the requirements that is needed from the users.

-and also you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-in addition talk about how your project look on different browsers and screen sizes and also add in this section if there was any very interesting bugs or problems that was discovered along the way even if you havent addressed them yet.

 (Deployment)